shashihacks/OSCP-PWK/Security Insider Lab-2/task5/README.md

 __6. Is this result valid?__

 - When `ktest-tool klee-last/test000002.ktest` is ran we obtain a hex value  `object 0: hex : 0x7004605f`
 -  yes, the result is valid.
-This Hex value is in little indine format so a valid serial key is `5F600470`
+This Hex value is in little endian format so a valid serial key is `5F600470`

 ![ValidKey_1](../task5/images/ValidKey_1.JPG)